 Who you hire affects how long roof replacement takes as well.
 An experienced roofer with a larger crew is going to be able to replace your roof faster.
 A less experienced contractor with a smaller crew will take a lot longer to complete the project.

 How Often Do You Need a Roof Replacement?

 There are a lot of different factors which determine whether your roof needs to be replaced.
 Certain types of damage can often be repaired, especially if you have a newer roof.
 However, if you have an older roof and it’s consistently experiencing issues despite regular repairs, it might be more cost-effective to simply replace your roof.
 All roofs have to be replaced eventually, after all.
 Their lifespan depends on the material, for example, slate and tile roofs can last upwards of 50 years, while asphalt shingle roofs usually last around 20.

 The material of the roof isn’t the only factor.
 The quality of the installation also affects the roof’s lifespan.
 If your roof wasn’t properly installed, it’s more likely to experience damage over the course of its life, resulting in a shorter lifespan.
 Of course, even if you have a properly installed, brand new roof, it may need replacing if it experiences severe damage.
 It’s difficult to determine on your own if your roof needs to be replaced or not.
 This is especially true when you consider many homeowners have no idea how old their roofs are.
 With this in mind, it’s best you seek out a professional opinion on whether a roof replacement is necessary.
-To request a free roof estimate in Central New York or Southern Vermont, be sure to contact us at Pinnacle Roofing today!
+To request a free roof estimate in the Capital Region of New York or Southern Vermont, be sure to contact us at Pinnacle Roofing today!